 How to Find or Construct Persistent Links to Full Text Journal Articles in the Library's Databases.

 Most of the full text databases provided by the Meriam Library now provide Persistent Links that allow users to copy and reuse links that take readers to content at the article level.
-(Two exceptions that don't are Lexis Nexis Academic and Factiva, which are limited to journal title level linking only.)
+(One exception is Lexis Nexis Academic, which is limited to journal title level linking only.)

 Because our library journal subscriptions are licensed only for CSU, Chico faculty, staff, and students, all links must have our proxy server address appended to their front end to authenticate users if they are off-campus.